 Mukesh changed the rule of the game of telecom sector in 2002, but quit from this sector in 2005, after delivering the empire to his younger brother, and made an agreement that he will never intervene to other’s business.
-RIL bought Infotel Broadband– the only company to win 4G spectrum on a pan-India basis– last year after a day of auction.
+RIL bought Infotel Broadband– the only company to win 4G spectrum on a pan-India basis– last year after a day of the auction.

-In June 2010, Reliance Manoj modi told that RIL would invest RS 22, 000 crore in the broadband business in India.
+In June 2010, Reliance Manoj Modi told that RIL would invest RS 22, 000 crore in the broadband business in India.
 However, it’s not big deal for the giant like Reliance, generated ‘free cash flows’ of RS 34,100 crore in 2010-11.
-On comparing with Bharti, Reliance revenue and net profit were about four times and three times respectively than the revenue and profit of Bharti in fiscal 2010-11.
+On comparing with Bharti, Reliance revenue and net profits were about four times and three times respectively than the revenue and profit of Bharti in fiscal 2010-11.
 However, Bharti’s EBIDTA margin dropped from 39% in March 2010 to 32% in December of 2011, depicting an erosion in Bharti’s telecom business.

 In order to contend rivals in 4G space, Bharti took its first step in February 2011.
-The company joined to global grouping of seven other companies, those were involved in developing the 4G ecosystem on LTE technology.
-The endeavor of Airtel is somewhat similar to Reliance, the company was seeking for cheaper but sophisticated technology, opted CDMA and created an ecosystem around such technology.
+The company joined to a global grouping of seven other companies, those were involved in developing the 4G ecosystem on LTE technology.
+The endeavour of Airtel is somewhat similar to Reliance, the company was seeking for cheaper but sophisticated technology, opted CDMA and created an ecosystem around such technology.

 You might remember Reliance “Monsoon Hungama”, the company offered a handset for just Rs 501, on the contrary, the handset offered by Bharti was started from Rs6000.
 Besides, Reliance offered 40 paise per minute call to other reliance customer and free incoming calls, while, Bharti charged RS 2 per minute for same.
 Mukesh is the person who is looking for the same technology (not mean CDMA) on 4G, so that, he can offer much more services at the nominal price.
-RIL has planned to offer 1 GB data downloads for just Rs 10, which is one-tenth of current 3G service price.
+RIL has planned to offer 1 GB data downloads for just Rs 10, which is one-tenth of the current 3G service price.

 In the last couple years, Bharti has streamlined its structure, earlier, it was divided into four business divisions such as mobile, DTH, fixed line broadband and enterprise, but now, it has been replaced to two business units–one for service corporate clients and other for service individual subscribers.